harrixon/Canvas-Project/Canvas Functions.md

 ##### Quadratic Curve

-mouse-down on canvas to set starting point, drag, mouse-up to set end point, move mouse to locate control point with preview, click to set control point and draw
+mouse-down on canvas to set starting point, drag, mouse-up to set end point, move mouse to locate vertex with preview, click to draw

-###### update 20/03/2018
+###### update 21/03/2018